LachlanMarnham/Aragog/README.md

 add up if I were crawling www.amazon.com instead of www.thomann.de!!!!).
 I'd potentially want this to be achieved with multiprocessing, so I could split the requests, parsing, queuing and storage into different microservices.
 This would be better for scalability if one of these constituents is less performant than the others, for example.
+- Think more carefully about queuing/stacking the urls.
+I've implemented a pretty naive approach where I add un-clicked urls to a set and just pop from that set from as long as it's non-empty.
+This isn't a great way to traverse a graph, but should do fine for a first pass.
+Ideally we'd want to use a priority queue which prioritizes paths according to their distance from root.
+Then we can implement depth-first-search on top of that.
+It seems like the root is going to contain a large number of urls and that the further from root we get the more specific pages are going to get.
+If this **intuition** is correct, we can minimize the number of requests (the main constraint on performance!!!) by implementing a priority queue with a distance-from-root metric.
+As a heuristic I'm guessing that would be a nice approach at a general solution.

 ### Set up:
 Clone the repo